Former Afghanistan commander warns of plans to cut troops

 - With push of button, complaint on airplane noise is filed

+McChrystal also said he’s worried that the Afghan people will lose confidence in the U.S. as an ally that can be counted on.

+“I think we probably rocked them,” said McChrystal, who commanded U.S. and NATO forces in Afghanistan for about a year.

 He also was critical of President Donald Trump personally, saying he doesn’t believe Trump tells the truth.
+The comment came when asked what he would say if he were asked to join the Trump administration.

+“I think it’s important for me to work for people who I think are basically honest, who tell the truth as best they know it,” he said.

 When asked if Trump is immoral, McChrystal responded: “I think he is.”